Akosombo Dam: Power generation

 The dam provides electricity to Ghana and its neighboring West African countries, including Togo and Benin.
 Initially 20% of Akosombo Dam's electric output (serving 70% of national demand) was provided to Ghanaians in the form of electricity, the remaining 80% was generated for Valco.
 The Ghana government was compelled, by contract, to pay for over 50% of the cost of Akosombo's construction, but the country was allowed only 20% of the power generated.
 Some commentators are concerned that this is an example of neocolonialism.
-In recent years the production from the Valco plant has declined with the vast majority of additional capacity in Akosombo used to service growing domestic demand.
+In recent years the production from the Valco plant has declined allowing capacity at Akosombo to be used to service growing domestic demand.

-Initially, the dam's power production capabilities greatly overreached the actual demand; while, the demand since the dam's inception has resulted in the doubling of hydropower production.
-Ghana's industrial and economic expansion triggered a higher demand for power, beyond the Akosombo's power plant capabilities.
-By 1981, a smaller dam was built at Kpong, downstream from Akosombo, and further upgrades to Akosombo have become necessary for maintaining hydropower output.
+Initially, the dam's power production capabilities greatly exceeded actual demand; while the demand since the dam's inception has resulted in the doubling of hydropower production.
+Ghana's industrial and economic expansion triggered higher demand for power, beyond the Akosombo's power plant capabilities.
+By 1981, a smaller dam was built at Kpong, downstream from Akosombo, upgrades to Akosombo became necessary to maintain hydropower output.

 Increasing demands for power exceed what can be provided by the current infrastructure.
 Power demands, along with unforeseen environmental trends, have resulted in rolling blackouts and major power outages.
-An overall trend of lower lake levels has been observed, sometimes below the requirement for operation of the dam.
+An overall trend of lower lake levels has been observed, sometimes below the level required for operation of the generators.